Last Updated on January 28, 2024 by Carrie Stephens

-A right-brain stroke can adversely affect a parrot’s vision.
-It may be blinded in the left eye or lose sight in both eyes, but much depends on the severity of the stroke.
+A right-brain stroke can adversely affect the parrot’s vision.
+It may be blinded in the left eye or lose sight in both eyes, depending on the severity of the stroke.

-The symptoms of blindness in parrots revolve around uncharacteristic clumsiness.
+The symptoms of blindness revolve around uncharacteristic clumsiness.
 A parrot who is blind in one eye may walk and fly in circles, bumping into the cage bars and inanimate objects.

 If a parrot loses sight in one eye, it’ll be jittery and defensive when approached from its blind side.

-Some parrots experience strokes later in life, no matter how much time is spent meeting their care requirements.
-The following factors increase the likelihood of strokes in birds:
+Some parrots experience strokes later in life, no matter how much time is spent meeting their care needs.

-As parrots age, their arteries narrow and harden.
-Also, the arteries become clogged by cholesterol and fat.
+As parrots age, their arteries narrow and harden, becoming clogged with cholesterol and fat.
 Atherosclerosis (narrowed arteries) inhibits blood flow, raising the risk of ischaemic strokes.

-Processed sugars and fatty foods, especially saturated and trans fats, increase stroke risk.
+Processed sugars and fatty foods, like saturated and trans fats, lead to an increased stroke risk.